Master of International Public Policy (IPP)

-The School of International Relations and Public Affairs (SIRPA) is a leading school in political science, public policy and public administration.
-Its Politics ranked at the 35th place in the QS World University Rankings by subject (2021).
-Supported by its interdisciplinary structure, strong international publications and exchanges, faculty resources and frontier research, SIRPA has been running several English-taught MA programs, including Chinese Politics and Diplomacy, Europe and Asia in Global Affairs (double degree with Science Po Paris), International Public Policy, as well as one English-taught Ph.D. program in International Politics.
+Fudan University, situated in Shanghai—China’s most vibrant and international metropolis—is a world-class comprehensive university.
+In the QS World University Rankings (2025), Fudan is ranked 39th globally, in the Times Higher Education (THE) - World University Rankings 2026, Fudan is ranked 36th globally, both perfectly reflecting its superb academic excellence and international reputation.
+The School of International Relations and Public Affairs (SIRPA) stands as a leading institution in the fields of politics and public affairs.
+Its Politics discipline is ranked 20th worldwide in the QS World University Rankings by Subject (2025), highlighting SIRPA’s global influence and academic distinction.
+Supported by its interdisciplinary structure, strong international publications and exchanges, faculty resources and frontier research, SIRPA has been running several English-taught MA programs, including Chinese Politics and Diplomacy, Europe and Asia in Global Affairs (double degree with Science Po Paris), International Public Policy, BRICS Countries and the Global South as well as two English-taught Ph.D. programs, one in International Politics and the other in Public Administration and Policy.

 In response to the demand for policy analysts and practitioners with an international vision, SIRPA started to build a two-year MA program in International Public Policy (IPP) in 2014.
+This is a two-year, full-time, English-taught program.
 This program combines multiple strengths.
 First, China, after decades of rapid development, is now the world’s second largest economy.
 China’s domestic demands for policy experts are proliferating.
 Meanwhile, as China is becoming a key player in global governance, more opportunities for international jobs are being created.
 Second, Shanghai is China’s economic capital and a vibrant global city.
 It has China’s first Free Trade Zone and is accommodating the head-quarter of the New Development Bank.

 The IPP program welcomes students with diverse academic background such as social sciences, natural sciences, and engineering, among others.
 The program emphasizes strong analytical capacities, quantitative skills, policy orientation, and an international vision.
 The training in IPP will prepare students for leadership and analytical positions in public, private, and nonprofits organizations in or out of China.
 It also sets solid foundation for further Ph.D. studies.